Vloods/TransTTE_demo/README.md

 ##    How to run Visual Tool:
      - Install and run Docker
-     - Build Docker image with backend/Dockerfile using docker build . -t visual
+     - Build Docker image with backend/Dockerfile via run command "docker build . -t visual" in terminal
-     - Run Docker container using docker run --rm -it -p 80:80 visual
+     - Run Docker container via run "docker run --rm -it -p 80:80 visual" in terminal
      - Go to http://127.0.0.1:80/

 ##    How to run Graphormer
      - Install and run Docker
-     - Build Docker image with graphormer/Dockerfile using docker build . -t graphormer
+     - Build Docker image with graphormer/Dockerfile via run "docker build . -t graphormer" in terminal
-     - Run Docker container using docker run --rm -it -p 80:80 graphormer
+     - Run Docker container via run "docker run --rm -it -p 80:80 graphormer" in terminal
      - Run python script to get times for each edge.
 Visual tool use this times in order to find the shortest way between two points.

 ####  Python script: